N0ciple/pykefcontrol/README.md

 ### Renaming of property setters
 `KefAsyncConnector` has the same property and methods as its synchronous counterpart `KefConnector`.
 You can access the same properties and methods in an asynchronous context by using `await my_speaker.property` or `await my_speaker.method()`.
 For the list of available properties and methods, read [Available features](#available-features).

-**However**, in order to have an asynchronous property setter, the way to set a property has changed.
+**However**, to have an asynchronous property setter, the way to set properties has changed.
 You should use the specific setter.
 For a `property`, the setter is called `set_property`.
 As you can see in the example script above, to set the volume, use `set_volume`.
 Here is the list of properties with such setters :

 - volume : use `set_volume`
 - state : use `set_state`